okta/okta.github.io/_source/_posts/2018-07-19-basic-crud-react-and-spring-boot.md

 There are some things you should be aware of in this component:

 1. `withCookies()` wraps the `Home` component at the bottom to give it access to cookies.
-Then you can use `const {cookies} = props` in the constructor, and fetch cookies with `cookies.get('XSRF-TOKEN')`.
+Then you can use `const {cookies} = props` in the constructor, and fetch a cookie with `cookies.get('XSRF-TOKEN')`.
 2. When using `fetch()`, you need to include `{credentials: 'include'}` to transfer cookies.
 You will get a 403 Forbidden if you do not include this option.
 3. The CSRF cookie from Spring Security has a different name than the header you need to send back.
-The cookie's name is `XSRF-TOKEN`, while the header name is `X-XSRF-TOKEN`.
+The cookie name is `XSRF-TOKEN`, while the header name is `X-XSRF-TOKEN`.

 Update `app/src/GroupList.js` to have similar changes.
 The good news is you don't need to make any changes to the `render()` method.